-Heat the oven to 250 F. Discard any liquid that has accumulated in your bowl.
+Heat the oven to 250°F. Discard any liquid that has accumulated in your bowl pat the pork dry with paper towels.
 Put the shoulder in a roasting pan and put it in the oven and cook for 6 hours, basting with the rendered fat and pan juices every hour.
-Remove from the oven and rest for 30 minutes.
+Remove from the oven, cover and rest for 30 minutes.

 Use two forks and pull apart the meat.
 Enjoy!

 Easy Gourmet is 37% off for a short while